 We often hear that the Christian life is all about becoming like Jesus.
 But what does it look like to do that in everyday life?

 We could start making a list of all we learn from Scripture about what it means to be like Jesus.
-And it’s likely that in the process of doing that, the list would become so daunting we would not be able to wrap our minds around it.
+And it’s likely that in the process, the list would become so daunting we would not be able to wrap our minds around it.

 What if we could get the practice of the character of Christ down to two essential ingredients?

-John 1:1, 14 give us a window into what those ingredients are:
+John 1:1 and 1:14 give us a window into what those ingredients are:

 Jesus is full of grace and truth.